Better by You, Better than Me: Judas Priest version

 Judas Priest's rendition of "Better by You, Better than Me" is faster than Spooky Tooth's and adds a short vocal bridge.
-The song was a last-minute addition to the album when CBS Records insisted on including another more commercial track to liven up a record with which a majority of the songs have a very dark and sinister undertone.
+The song was a last-minute addition to the album when CBS Records insisted on including another more commercial track to liven up an album on which a majority of the songs have a very dark and sinister undertone.
 It was recorded in a separate session with James Guthrie, as Dennis MacKay had moved on to other projects and was no longer available.
-The band was reportedly impressed with the production Guthrie did on "Better by You, Better than Me", as it stood out in comparison to the overly thin, flat sound that had plagued their albums up to this point; they would ask him to produce their next album, Killing Machine.
+The band was reportedly impressed with Guthrie's production, as it stood in contrast to the overly thin, flat sound that had plagued their albums up to this point; they would ask him to produce their next album, Killing Machine.